sandialabs/canary/docs/source/user/basics.execute_and_analyze.rst

 or, in the base test instance's ``parameters`` attribute.
 Consider the following test:

 .. literalinclude:: /examples/analyze_only/analyze_only.pyt
-    :lines: 8-10
+    :lines: 7-9
     :language: python

 The parameters ``np``, ``a``, and ``b`` of each dependency can be accessed directly:

 .. literalinclude:: /examples/analyze_only/analyze_only.pyt
-    :lines: 30-32
+    :lines: 29-31
     :language: python

 The ordering of the parameters is guaranteed to be the same as the ordering the ``dependencies``.
-Eg, ``self.dependencies[i].parameters.a == self.parameters.a[i]``.
+E.g., ``self.dependencies[i].parameters.a == self.parameters.a[i]``.

-Additionally, a full table of dependency parameters is accessible via key entry into the ``parameters`` attribute, where the key is a tuple containing each individual parameter name, eg:
+Additionally, a full table of dependency parameters is accessible via key entry into the ``parameters`` attribute, where the key is a tuple containing each individual parameter name, e.g.:

 .. literalinclude:: /examples/analyze_only/analyze_only.pyt
-    :lines: 33-40
+    :lines: 32-39
     :language: python